gjverrier/secML.github.io/src/content/post/class9.md

 </p>

 ### Structural path consolidation
-There may be cases in which semantically equivalent but syntactically different structures can avoid detection.
+There may be cases in which semantically equivalent, but syntactically different structures can avoid detection.
 In Hidost, heuristic technique to consolidate structural paths to reduce polymorphic paths.
 For example, /Pages/Kids/Resources and /Pages/Kids/Kids/Resources can be reduced to /Pages/Resources.

 ### Feature Selection